LukeGearty/100_days/README.md

 Day 7: whether a number is a multiple of 3 or 5 or both

-Day 8: The Fibonacci sequence
+Day 8: The Fibonacci sequence.